 5. 10% Off If You Come Back And Finish Your Order

 That’s what cart abandonment offers are all about.
-If you can detect when customers abandon their cart, offer them a small percentage off if they come back and complete their order within a certain amount of time.
+If you can detect when customers abandon their cart, offer them a small percentage off if they return and complete their order within a certain time.

 Here’s a challenge for you.

-In the next 30 days, use the above 5 special discount examples with your customers and see if they make a difference to your profit.
+In the next 30 days, use the above five special discount examples with your customers and see if they make a difference to your profit.